 7. Scuba Dive Instructor

 This one has always been a not so secret dream of mine.
-I love the idea of taking my job to beautiful tropical locations and getting paid to dive.
+I absolutely love the idea of taking my job to beautiful tropical locations and getting paid to scuba dive.

 Before you get too excited, this is one of the hardest jobs to get, as it takes a while to accumulate all of the training it takes to become a certified instructor.
 A lot of people choose to work in exchange for free dives to knock out two birds with one stone.